Nepal Buddhist Tour Lumbini

 Overview of Nepal Buddhist Tour

 You can explore and learn more about Nepal’s sacred Buddhist pilgrimage sites.
-Even as a non-follower of Buddhism, you can spend classical time in Buddhist communities.
-However, a Buddhist tour in Nepal by a non-Buddhist person is also the best way to embrace the richness and serenity of the religion.
+Even if you are not a follower of Buddhism, you can spend classical time in Buddhist communities.
+However, a Buddhist tour in Nepal by a non-Buddhist person is also the best way to embrace the religion’s richness and serenity.

 Chants and prayers in Nepal’s monasteries, Gumbas, and stupas will give you mental peace.
 Burning natural incense, the magic of healing sounds, and fluttering prayer flags in the air are famous symbols of the Buddhist Tour.

-You will visit these places and other Gumbas while you are traveling Buddhist tour in Nepal.
+You will visit these places and other Gumbas while you are traveling Buddhist Tour in Nepal.
 The terms look at more Buddhist people, communities, philosophies, and cultures.
-You may book this tour because of Buddhism’s historical, religious, spiritual, and cultural aspects in Nepal.
+You may book this Tour because of the historical, religious, spiritual, and cultural aspects of Buddhism in Nepal.

 Excellent Buddhist tour vision in Nepal

-While the world is seeking peace, you can find your inner peace in this Buddhist tour of Nepal.
-Many Buddhist people believe that Buddhism isn’t a religion but a philosophy.
-There are many followers of Buddhism in Nepal and the world.
-Most Buddhist people primarily reside in the Himalayan region of Nepal.
+While the world seeks peace, you can find peace on this Buddhist Tour of Nepal.
+Many Buddhists believe that Buddhism isn’t a religion but a philosophy.
+While there are many followers of Buddhism in Nepal and around the world, most Buddhists reside primarily in the Himalayan region of Nepal.

 The four noble truths and eightfold path are the words of Buddha.
-During your trip, you can observe Buddhists following it as a ritual closely in Nepal.
-Your fascination with the sacred places for Buddhists will go up on your tour.
+During your trip, you can observe Buddhists closely following it as a ritual in Nepal.
+Your fascination with the sacred places for Buddhists will increase on your Tour.
 Your holy journey will start from Kathmandu.

 Swayambhunath, known as the “Monkey Temple,” holds religious, spiritual, and historical importance in Kathmandu.
 Kathmandu has Boudhanath, and Namo Buddha monasteries are famous for Buddhist philosophy.

 Similarly, Pharping Monastery, Matepani Gumba, and Hyangja Gumba are famous Buddhist Gompas outside the Kathmandu valley.
-You will visit all these places in Pokhara with arresting views of Phewa Lake, Mt.
+You will visit all these places in Pokhara, which have arresting views of Phewa Lake, Mt.
 Machhapuchhre, Mt.
 Annapurna Himalayan range, and the beauty of Pokhara.

 However, Lumbini is the leading destination for Buddhist people in Nepal.
 On the southern outskirts of the Kathmandu valley, there is a sacred site for Buddhists, Pharping Monastery.
 Around 200 monks reside and study Buddhism in this Monastery.

-This peaceful and calm place offers a break for visitors.
-You can do meditation, study Buddhist philosophy, or experience monastic life for a day or more.
+This peaceful and calm place offers visitors a break.
+Visitors can meditate, study Buddhist philosophy, or experience monastic life for a day or more.

-Besides the monastery area is the Vajrayogini temple, famous for Newar Buddhists.
+Besides the monastery area is the Vajrayogini temple, famous for being used by Newar Buddhists.
 You can also visit the Yanglesho cave, a small retreat near the Monastery.
 Pharping Monastery is a renowned institution for young monks who want to live a monastic life.

 Additional Activities for during the Tour (options)

-Meditation program at the Kapan Monastery although not included in our standard itinerary, you can opt to enroll in the meditation program at Kapan Monastery.
-There are meditation courses available, which range from 5 days to 10 days, depending on your time schedule.
+Although the meditation program at the Kapan Monastery is not included in our standard itinerary, you can opt to enroll in it.
+There are meditation courses available, which range from 5 days to 10 days, depending on your schedule.

 During these times, you will taught Tibetan meditation techniques and knowledge about Buddhism.
-Please inquire with us for more details and learn about available dates for enrolment.
+Don’t hesitate to contact us for more details and learn about available enrollment dates.

 Tibetan Healing

-The practice of ancient Tibetan practices for cleansing the mind and negative energy have been a popular form of activity.
-There are various locations in Kathmandu that provide these services.
+Ancient Tibetan practices for cleansing the mind and negative energy have been popular.
+Various locations in Kathmandu provide these services.
 Tibetan healing mainly includes Tibetan medicines, Acupressure and Massage, Moxibustion, Hot stone therapy, and several other techniques.
-Please inquire with us for more details and learn about available dates for enrolment.
+Don’t hesitate to contact us for more details and to learn about available enrollment dates.

 We are a Buddhist tour operator based in Kathmandu, Nepal.
 According to your itinerary in Nepal Buddhist tour packages, we’ll provide you with an English, Chinese, Spanish, Hindi, French, and German-speaking guide.
 We suggest you let us know what type of guide you are looking for during the tour.

-The 9 days of Buddhist tours created by Boundless Adventure entice prominent Buddhist landmarks in Kathmandu, Pokhara, and Lumbini.
-Ranging from centuries-old monasteries to revered stupas, these three places carry historical significance.
+The nine-day Buddhist tours created by Boundless Adventure entice prominent Buddhist landmarks in Kathmandu, Pokhara, and Lumbini.
+These three places have historical significance, ranging from centuries-old monasteries to revered stupas.

 On the first day, you arrive in Kathmandu Valley.
 You will meet the staff of Boundless Adventure at Kathmandu International Airport.

 Our representative will welcome you and transfer you to the hotel by private vehicle.
-You can take a rest during the daytime in the hotel.
-(Options) In the evening, the tour guide will deliver the information sessions where you’ll get an idea of the trip—overnight in the Hotel.
+You can rest during the daytime in the hotel.
+(Options) In the evening, the tour guide will deliver information sessions where you’ll get an idea of the trip—overnight in the Hotel.

 Kathmandu Valley is famous as “the city of temples and monasteries.”
-Along with Hindu temples, you can find and explore different Buddhist monuments, stupas, and monasteries there.
+You can find and explore Buddhist monuments, stupas, monasteries, and Hindu temples.

-You will experience the beautiful sight of the valley of Monkey Temple, Swayambhunath.
-Historically and religiously significant.
-Similarly, you may tour Kathmandu Durbar Square at the same time.
+You will experience the beautiful sight of the valley of the historically and religiously significant Monkey Temple, Swayambhunath.
+Alternatively, you may tour Kathmandu Durbar Square at the same time.

 Boudhanath is very prominent for Buddhist beliefs, and the stupa stands in the middle of a Mandala.